thredup/customer-ios/README.md

 [Kustomer setLanguage:@"en"];
 ```

-You must set language before calling `initializeWithAPIKey` method.
-SDK will load only the language whose translation exists either in SDK or in project.
-If specified language's translation doesn't exist, SDK will try to load translation of mobile preferred languages before using default language.
+You must set the language before calling `initializeWithAPIKey` method.
+The SDK will load only the language whose translation exists either in SDK or in project.
+If the specified language's translation doesn't exist, the SDK will try to load the translation of the mobile preferred languages before using default language.

 ### Appearance